-The Eye X and Eye Y coordinate parameters need to be set to distinct data columns: You have selected the same columns for both X and Y coordinates.
-Please select a different X or Y column in the settings of this node.

-The resulting heat map is too large: The current data would result in a really large heat map.
+- The Eye X and Eye Y coordinate parameters need to be set to valid data columns: The X and/or Y data columns are currently not set.
+If no columns are selectable, the node is probably connected to an output that does not contain any column that could be used for a heat map.
+In this case, connect this node to another output. - The Eye X and Eye Y coordinate parameters need to be set to distinct data columns: You have selected the same columns for both X and Y coordinates.
+Please select a different X or Y column in the settings of this node. - The resulting heat map is too large: The current data would result in a really large heat map.
 Most likely, this error occurs because you have not selected the correct X and Y coordinates, your data has outliers that are not realistic coordinates, or your coordinates are scaled with a large factor.
 If your data has outliers, the simple solution is to enable Clamp to Stimulus.
-Other possible solutions are to select different columns, or set appropriate Scale (X) and Scale (Y) factors.

-The kernel needs to be smaller than the width and height The kernel is larger than the current heat map.
+Other possible solutions are to select different columns, or set appropriate Scale (X) and Scale (Y) factors. - The kernel needs to be smaller than the width and height The kernel is larger than the current heat map.
 You can reduce the size of the kernel.
 Another possibility is that your X and Y coordinates are very small (possibly normalized), or you have selected Clamp to Stimulus and the stimulus file is very small.